nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 now have the same precedence as `.`, so that `a.?b.c` is now parsed as `(a.?b).c` instead of `a.?(b.c)`.
 A warning is generated when a dot-like operator is used without `-d:nimPreviewDotLikeOps`.

-An important use case is to enable dynamic fields without affecting the builtin `.` operator, e.g. for `std/jsffi`, `std/json`, `pkg/nimpy`.
+An important use case is to enable dynamic fields without affecting the built-in `.` operator, e.g. for `std/jsffi`, `std/json`, `pkg/nimpy`.
 Example:
 ```nim
 import std/json